-Shaw Academy runs a diploma in photography course that runs through 4 – 6 weeks of training.
+Shaw Academy runs a diploma in photography course (see here) that runs through 16 weeks of training with the first four weeks free.
 It comes at a price but interestingly, you can earn as an affiliate when you invite your friends, relatives or anyone to learn on the platform.

 Through theoretical lessons and weekly webinar sessions, you’ll learn the basics and complex aspect of photography in four (4) modules: Introduction, Creative Techniques Module, Mastering Light Module, and Powerful Enhancement Module.

 There is also an Ultimate Photography Program; a more comprehensive and advanced diploma program which is geared towards aspiring professionals and passionate enthusiasts.

 For more photography courses on Shaw Academy, Click here.

 Photographycourse.net is a cool blog for photographers to pick up useful articles, tips, tutorials on photography, photography and video editing.

 Alison is yet another go-to platform for individuals looking to learn the basics of photography or advance their knowledge.